fordfishman/git-version-control/session-1.md

 **MacOS**:  Open a bash shell under Applications > Utilities > Terminal

-**Windows**:  Open the git shell you downloaded through the bash installation procedures.
+**Windows**:  Open the git shell "Git Bash" you downloaded through the bash installation procedures, or run the command "bash" in your Command Prompt.

 **Linux**:  Use your terminal